-5. Feedback Reports - Brainstorm and Interactive Lecturette - 30 minutes
+5. Feedback Reports - Brainstorm and Interactive Lecturette - 60minutes purpose of those reports is to get data and information to decision makers for decision making.

 Tell the students that we have spent time now looking at summary reports and reporting systems, but that there is one additional element that we want to see in our LMIS and that we have not seen so far.